9 Best Healthy Cooking Utensils – The Essential Kit

 Including these top 9 essentials, the healthiest cooking utensils are made from safe materials.
 Stainless steel is generally the best, being less reactive, more durable, and versatile.
 Go for at least 304 grade to reduce the risk of leaching chemicals.
 Metals like copper and aluminum can react with acidic foods, so avoid mixing the two (including when fermenting).
-Other than that, glass, ceramic, and food-grade LDPE, HDPE, or PP plastic utensils are good choices.
-Avoid BPA and PVC.
+Other than that, glass or ceramic are top choices.
+If you do buy plastic, go for food-grade LDPE, HDPE, or PP plastic, and AVOID BPA and PVC.

 Yes.
 Digital kitchen scales, as long as they’re working correctly, provide a high amount of accuracy.
 Most will state how accurate they are on the scale, and this will be how measurements are shown.
 Increments of 0.1g or 1g are common, and many scales convert between grams, ounces, and pounds.

 Bonus: Get your hands on your own FREE recipe book: